 Among delegation theorists, accountability has recently turned into a key issue, as its devices and designs are believed to prevent the key problem of agents’ opportunism and permeability to special interests.
-But the concept is blurred, and there is little consensus about which institutional solutions should be preferred: with dominant rather than multiple accountees; with political principals as accountees only; against procedures rather than targets.
-The article aims at providing an answer.
-After clarifying the concept, a model is defined that links key accountability characteristics to system effectiveness, and run on a selected population of Western countries using the OECD budget governance data and the Qualitative Comparative Analisys technique.
+But the concept is blurred, and there is little consensus on which institutional solutions should be preferred: with dominant rather than multiple accountees; with political principals as accountees only; against procedures or against targets.
+After clarifying the concept, the article defines a model that links key accountability characteristics to system effectiveness, operationalizes it using the OECD budget governance data from a selection of Western countries, and analyzes it with the Qualitative Comparative Analysis.

 |Titolo:||L'altro lato della delega|